 When the Lincoln County War was over, most of the gang members returned to Dona Ana County and their profitable cattle rustling activities.
 However, a few of them remained and joined up with another gang called Selman’s Scouts.

-John Kinney and his men continued to flourish until he was arrested in April, 1883.
-Convicted of cattle rustling, Kinney was sentenced to serve five years in the Leavenworth, Kansas State Penitentiary.
-By the time he was paroled in February, 1886, his men had all scattered.
-He returned to Arizona where he worked at a feed lot in Kingman for a time.
+In 1883 Kinney was arrested for cattle rustling and sentenced to serve five years in the Leavenworth, Kansas State Penitentiary.
+By the time he was paroled in February 1886, his men had all scattered.
+He returned to Arizona where he worked at a feedlot in Kingman for a time.

 However, when the Spanish-American War broke out, he joined up and was serving in Cuba in the Spring of 1898.
 Afterward, he worked as a successful miner in Chaparral Gulch, Arizona before retiring to Prescott, Arizona.
 He died there of natural causes on August 25, 1919.